-The School of Natural Resources and Environment is a professional school dedicated to preparing the next generation of practitioners for leadership positions in the management of resources so that they may meet the full range of human needs on a sustainable basis.
+The University of Michigan's School of Natural Resources and Environment is a professional school dedicated to preparing the next generation of practitioners for leadership positions in the management of resources so that they may meet the full range of human needs on a sustainable basis.

-The school offers two master's degrees: an M.S.
-(Master of Science) in Natural Resources and Environment and an M.L.A.
-(Master of Landscape Architecture) in Landscape Architecture.
+The school offers two master's degrees: a Master of Science (MS) in Natural Resources and Environment and a Master of Landscape Architecture (MLA).

 - Conservation Ecology

 Students pursuing an MLA degree choose from two tracks:

 - Two-year program for those interested in obtaining a second degree in landscape architecture at the master's level, practicing landscape architects seeking advanced education, and those interested in pursuing a doctoral degree

 The hallmark of the SNRE master's program is its interdisciplinary focus.
 This focus can be extended even further through the pursuit of a dual degree.
 Because the school is part of one of the greatest research universities in the world, the options are many.
 Each natural resources and environment field of study provides an excellent foundation for earning a dual degree.

 Popular dual-degree options are:

 - Three-year MS/MBA program administered by the Erb Institute for Global Sustainable Enterprise, a partnership between SNRE and the Ross School of Business